mperham/blog/_posts/2015-09-24-storing-data-with-redis.md

 <img src="/images/redis.png" width="740px" />

-Redis users often have several distinct datasets in Redis: long-lived transactional data, background job queues, emphemeral cached data, etc.  At the same time I see lots of people using Redis in the most naive way possible: put everything into one database.
+Redis users often have several distinct datasets in Redis: long-lived transactional data, background job queues, ephemeral cached data, etc.  At the same time I see lots of people using Redis in the most naive way possible: put everything into one database.

 There are several questions to answer when determining how to use Redis for different datasets: